-The claimant had the burden to show, by a preponderance of the evidence, that he is in compliance with Agency requirements.
+The Claimant had the burden to show, by a preponderance of the evidence, that he is in compliance with Agency requirements.
 In the case at bar, that burden has not been met.
-The claimant admitted that he is applying for work that does not that conflict with his school schedule.
-Additionally, although the claimant testified that he would speak with a school administrator about rescheduling his class if he was offered work that conflicted with it, the claimant's main focus seems to be on completing his education.
+The Claimant admitted that he would be unable to accept any job that conflicted with his school schedule.
 Accordingly, the claimant's school attendance does impose a substantial restriction on his availability for work.
 Therefore, the Claimant has failed to demonstrate that he is in compliance with the requirements of Section 8-903 and benefits must be denied at this time.